PRD Planning Workflow

 - Epics for major feature areas

-- Stories for user-facing capabilities within each Epic
+- Features for functional capabilities within each Epic

-Include acceptance criteria from the PRD as Story descriptions.
+Include acceptance criteria from the PRD as User Story descriptions.

 Incremental update from a revised PRD section: